 We have apiaries situated on the Norfolk/Suffolk border from where we collect the honey and pop it into jars.
-Our honey is currently available from 5 local retail outlets:-
+Our honey is usually available from 5 local retail outlets:- (Note that we have sold out and honey will not be available until May 2021).

 Greenfields, 2 Crab Lane Bradwell, Norfolk.
 NR31 8DJ